NIH-HPC/snakemake-class/exercise02/README.md

         """
 ```

+Note that there are different ways in which resources such as memory can
+be specified.
+For example cluster-specific resources could also be specified
+in a separate config file which will be discussed later.

 ```console
 user@cn1234> snakemake --cores 8 --resources mem_mb=12288 --use-singularity \
     --singularity-args '-B $PWD:/data --pwd /data' \
     --singularity-prefix=../00container
 ```

-#### Rule parameters
+### Rule parameters

-The `params` section of a rule is a good place for storing, for example, arguments
+The `params` section of a rule is a good place for storing arguments
-to commands used in the shell commands.
+to commands used in the shell commands, tool versions, and other non-input
+parameters.
 For example:

 ```python
 rule hisat2: